Doracamom: Joint 3D Detection and Occupancy Prediction with Multi-view 4D Radars and Cameras for Omnidirectional Perception: Experiments and Performance Analysis

 \subsubsection{Evaluation Metrics}

 For the OmniHD-Scenes dataset, we utilize officially defined metrics to evaluate the performance of 3D detection and occupancy prediction within a detection area of ±60m longitudinally and ±40m laterally around the ego vehicle.
 For 3D detection, we employ mean Average Precision (mAP) along with four mean True Positive metrics (mTP): mean Average Translation Error (mATE), mean Average Scale Error (mASE), mean Average Orientation Error (mAOE), and mean Average Velocity Error (mAVE).
-Additionally, we adopt the OmniHD-Scenes Detection Score (ODS) to assess comprehensive performance, as:
+Additionally, we adopt the OmniHD-Scenes Detection Score (ODS) to assess comprehensive performance.
 For 3D occupancy prediction evaluation, we employ two key metrics: mean Intersection over Union (mIoU) for semantic accuracy and scene completion IoU for geometric accuracy.
 The mIoU is calculated by averaging IoU scores across all semantic categories, where IoU measures the overlap between predicted and ground truth occupancy states for each category.
-The scene completion IoU specifically assesses the model's capability to distinguish between free and occupied spaces by computing IoU metrics for both spatial states.
-The details are expressed as follows:

 For both VoD and TJ4DRadSet datasets, we evaluate 3D detection performance using Average Precision (AP) and mean Average Precision (mAP) by following the official evaluation protocols \cite{palffy2022multi, zheng2022tj4dradset}.